-A fabulous recipe for low-fat oven-baked fish and chips that uses one pan!
-This will prove to be a family favourite at the supper table and uses the whole hake in place of cod or haddock fillets, which is a more sustainable fish to use.
+Baked hake is a fabulous recipe for low-fat oven-baked fish and chips that uses only one pan!
+This will prove to be a family favourite at the dinner table.
+It uses whole hake in place of cod or haddock fillets, which is a more sustainable fish to use.
 Children will love its mild taste too.

 Baked hake Spanish style